PatrikJMelander/yatzy-kata/README.md

+THIS IS A SCHOOL ASSIGNMENT PROVIDED BY Per Malmén
+I have only coded the tests and methods to pass the tests, Not the full project

 # Kata description
 The objective of this kata is to build a scoring "service".
 You're not expected to write a complete game with dice rolls and automatic best hand selections (although you can if you want to and have time).
 Rather, given